 - 12 – Average age of child sex-trafficking victims

 - 2,700 – Child sex-trafficking victims rescued by the FBI in the U.S. the past 10 years

 - 3 – Florida’s ranking among states with the highest human-trafficking activity

-- 51 – Child sex-trafficking victims rescued by the FBI in the Tampa Bay area alone in 2010 and 2011
+- 35 – Approximate number of child sex-trafficking victims rescued annually by the Tampa Bay area FBI

 - Less than 5 – Therapeutic safe homes, with less than 100 beds total, throughout the entire country specialized to handle this type of trauma

 - 0 – Successful therapeutic safe home campuses in the state of Florida

 Child sex-trafficking is a horrific crime that causes significant physical, mental and emotional trauma.
 Bridging Freedom’s goal is to build and operate a therapeutic safe home campus in the Tampa Bay area where rescued children and teens will receive long-term holistic care to help them heal.